Statement of Policy

 If the incident appears as if it may have been sanctioned by a national organization, the Office of Student Accountability may undertake a follow-up investigation into the organization’s role.

 Investigations may be handled by the Office of Student Accountability internally or cases may be assigned to independent investigators.
-All investigation procedures follow the structure and processes outlined in the Accountability Procedures and Discipline of Registered Student Organizations.
+All investigation procedures follow the structure and processes outlined in the Accountability Procedures.

 Instances involving student-athletes are subject to further routing and review for implications under the Student-Athlete Code of Conduct.